jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.DoubleExtensions.ReadBits(thisdouble,int,Jcd.BitManipulation.BitMask).md

 Zeroed bits in the mask will always extract 0 from the source.

 #### Returns

 [System.UInt64](https://docs.microsoft.com/en-us/dotnet/api/System.UInt64 'System.UInt64')
-The right shifted value extracted from the value
+The right shifted extracted bits